North Street (York)

-North Street is a road in the city centre of York, in England.
+North Street is a road in the city centre of York, England.

 History

 The area of North Street lay within the civilian settlement of Roman Eboracum.
-A 2nd-century retaining river wall has been excavated, while evidence of craft working from the 9th- to the 11th-centuries has also been excavated.
+A 2nd-century retaining river wall has been excavated, and evidence of craft working from the 9th to the 11th centuries has also been found.

-The road was first recorded in about 1090, as Nordstreta, and by the 13th-century, this had become North Street.
-Starting from the southern end of Ouse Bridge, then the only bridge in the city, it ran north along the south bank of the River Ouse, then turned sharply west, to run parallel to Micklegate.
-This western section of the street was known for its tanneries, and known as Tanner Row, which is now regarded as a separate street.
+The road was first recorded in about 1090 as Nordstreta, and by the 13th century this had become North Street.
+Starting from the southern end of Ouse Bridge, then the only bridge in the city, it ran north along the south bank of the River Ouse before turning sharply west to run parallel to Micklegate.
+This western section was known for its tanneries and became known as Tanner Row, now regarded as a separate street.

-The remaining section of North Street became known for its warehouses and yards, on the riverside.
-In the early 1700s, a steam flour mill was established on the street, while in 1788, a private staith was built for better access to the river.
-Around this time, some larger houses were built on the west side of the street, including in 1776 that of the architect Peter Atkinson.
-The road later became known for its builders' merchants, with the most important being William Stead, founded in 1802.
-By the early 20th-century, it was a mixed residential and shopping street.
+The remaining part of North Street developed a concentration of warehouses and riverside yards.
+In the early 1700s a steam flour mill was established on the street, and in 1788 a private staith was built to improve access to the river.
+Around this time several larger houses were constructed on the west side, including that of the architect Peter Atkinson in 1776.
+The street later became known for its builders' merchants, the most important being William Stead, founded in 1802.
+By the early 20th century it had become a mixed residential and shopping street.